Assessing causal effects in the presence of treatment switching through principal stratification: Methods for treatment switching: A review

 The RPSFT model relates the observed survival time for each individual to the time-to-event that would have been observed for that individual if s/he had never received the treatment.
-The RPSFT model is rank preserving in the sense that, given any two patients, $i$ and $i'$, if patient $i$ survives longer than patient $i'$ under a treatment regime, than $i$ survives longer than $i'$ under another treatment regime.
-This approach, initially proposed by \citet{robins1991correcting} and further developed by \citet{white1999randomization}, explicitly assumed that the time-varying treatment received status was the actual intervention and the random treatment assignment acted as an instrumental variable.
-Because the instrumental variable is binary, \citet{robins1991correcting} and \citet{white1999randomization} required a model linking the potential outcome and the observed outcome by a scalar parameter.
-This scalar parameter is a real value by which each patient's baseline lifetime would be extended by the treatment, regardless of when the patient eventually switches.
+The RPSFT model is rank preserving in the sense that, given any two patients, $i$ and $i'$, if patient $i$ survives longer than patient $i'$ under a treatment regime, then $i$ survives longer than $i'$ under another treatment regime.
+This approach, initially proposed by \citet{robins1991correcting} and further developed by \citet{white1999randomization}, explicitly assumes that the time-varying treatment received status is the actual intervention and the random treatment assignment acts as an instrumental variable.
+Since the instrumental variable is binary, \citet{robins1991correcting} and \citet{white1999randomization} require a model linking the potential outcome and the observed outcome by a scalar parameter.
+This scalar parameter is a real value by which the treatment would extend each patient's baseline lifetime, regardless of when the patient eventually switches.
 Therefore, the scalar parameter is the causal effect of interest, which is assumed to be the same for all patients regardless of the switching time.
-The assumption that the treatment effect is constant allows one to extrapolate treatment effects across different sub-populations of units (i.e., from non-switchers to switchers irrespective of their switching time).
+The assumption that the treatment effect is constant allows one to extrapolate treatment effects across different subpopulations of patients (i.e., from non-switchers to switchers, irrespective of their switching time).
 Along this line, \citet{walker2004parametric} and \citet{zhang2016correcting} further imposed additional parametric assumptions.